This is the final post in our series on creating and analyzing Google Ads (AdWords) ads. In the previous installments we’ve covered:

-Finally, within the AdWords interface you can also use AdWords Campaign Experiments for ad copy testing.
+Finally, within the interface you can also use Google Ads Campaign Experiments for ad copy testing.

-Google AdWords Editor is a free desktop application offered by AdWords specifically to help to advertisers handle “bulk edits.”
-Within AdWords Editor you can quickly make bulk changes to ads (for instance, if you need to move the landing page your ads are driving to, you can quickly change several ad destination URLs at once) but AdWords Editor doesn’t offer a view of actual ad text performance.
+Google Ads Editor is a free desktop application offered by AdWords specifically to help to advertisers handle “bulk edits.”
+Within Google Ads Editor you can quickly make bulk changes to ads (for instance, if you need to move the landing page your ads are driving to, you can quickly change several ad destination URLs at once) but Google Ads Editor doesn’t offer a view of actual ad text performance.

 The single most popular tool for analyzing ad text data among PPC advertisers who manage large-scale campaigns is Excel.
 Excel allows you to make bulk edits and leverage advanced formulas to slice and dice your data, as well as activating and pausing ads and even altering ad creative in bulk.